Tyler-Green/Portfolio/Compilers/C-Compiler/README.txt

 There is a limitation that at most only one flag can be given One and only one file must be given

+An incorrect program will crash the symbol table
+    It will still tell you the errors it found, it crashes after that fact (needs fixing)

 _____________________________________________

 Compilation and Execution: